vmlaker/pythonwildmagic/docs/source/index.rst

 To get up and running with |NAME|, just
 :doc:`install the code <installing>`.
-For a listing of classes, take a look at the table below.
+To see which classes are wrapped, take a look at the :doc:`table of class names <names>`.
 Also, check out the :ref:`Index <genindex>` or :doc:`API page <api>`.

-|

-.. raw:: html
-   :file: names_table.html

 ..
 The end.